Retzilience/aSyphon/README.md

 - **App streams**: per-application audio outputs (for example: a media player, a browser’s audio stream, a game, etc.).
 - **Capture sources**: PipeWire sources (microphones, capture cards, virtual sources).
-- **Tap sinks (monitor)**: you can tap a sink’s monitor output to siphon audio that is already going to some sink.
+- **Tap sinks (monitor)**: you can tap another sink’s monitor output to siphon audio that is already going to some sink.

 ## Routing behavior